 Cats are not naturally short legged.
 Their height is caused by a condition called achondroplasia.
 It’s a form of dwarfism that is found in a number of animal species.
 Spinal problems are a common result.

 Many enthusiasts are convinced that the short legs of Munchkin cats don’t actually hinder the breed in any way.
 While some vets are concerned about the potential risks of encouraging dwarfism in yet another of our popular pets.

 Breeders claim that the small stature does not stop them from being active and leaping.
 Or chasing things as any other breed would.

 If your cat is playful and active, it is important to make sure he is getting an adequate amount of exercise.
 This means providing plenty of opportunities for exercise for indoor cats.

 There is still some dispute as to whether or not breeding cats with short legs can cause health problems.

-For that reason, all of us here at the Happy Cat Site recommend that if you are choosing a kitten, you look for one of the many breeds that does not have achondroplasia
+For that reason, I recommend that if you are choosing a kitten, you look for one that does not have achondroplasia

 Have you ever had a Lambkin cat?
-If so, let us know your experiences with it!
+Why not share your experiences!